DEBARGHYA4469/jekyll-blog-container/README.md

 1. **Create a Symlink:**

    If you’re using Windows with WSL, create a symlink to the cloned repository.
-Open your WSL terminal and run:
+Open your WSL terminal and run: (note: Here <USER> is your windows username)
     ```bash
-    ln -s /mnt/c/<Cloned-Repo-Path> myblog
+    ln -s /mnt/c/Users/<USER>/jekyll-blog-container/* myblog
     ```

 2. **Navigate to the Directory:**